opendatacube/datacube-charts/stable/datacube-explorer/README.md

-# Datacube Explorer / Dashboard
+# Datacube Explorer

 This helm chart will deploy a Datacube Explorer deployment, service, and optionally ingress.
 It will also install postGIS on the target database so it can be used with the Explorer software.

 ## ODC Database configuration
 Connecting to your ODC Database is done using the `database` block.
 A kubernetes secret containing the `postgres-username` and `postgres-password` for your database is required.
-Since postGIS will be installed a secret containing the `postgres-username` and `postgres-password` for a user with administrative privileges is also required.
+Since PostGIS will be installed a secret containing the `postgres-username` and `postgres-password` for a user with administrative privileges is also required.
 This is an example block for connecting to a psql database named 'odc' on `localhost:5432`:
 ```YAML
 database:
   database: odc